thaliaindaah/MyGram/README.md

 The projects in this repository demonstrate my learning progress and hands-on experience in Scalable Web Service with Golang

 This projects were developed for **learning purposes**.

-## 🚀 How to Run the Projects
-1. Clone this repository: